 In some aires you might also find pristine toilet facilities, separate drive-over grey waste disposal drains and if you’re lucky, ski to the door, wifi and resident doggos.

-Click here to view a few of the aires we have visited and reviewed with details of all their facilities and attributes, how to get there, and if applicable, how you can book them in advance.
+Click here for more details on a bunch of aires we have visited and reviewed, with details of all their facilities and attributes, how to get there, and if applicable, how you can book them in advance.

 Now here’s an entirely different kettle of fish.
 The campsites that are open in winter – and don’t assume your usual summer stop-off will be open because they’re rare as rocking horse poop (relatively speaking) – are pretty well equipped for your motorhome ski adventure.
 We didn’t visit many, preferring the aires for a number of reasons but those that we did stay in were usually run by snow sports enthusiasts and well thought out.